simondoesstuff/samonixOS/README.md

 The ultimate goal is to manage the entire system with a flake, but also have the flake be agnostic to the system type.
 In other words, the flake should work on NixOS, MacOS/darwin, regular linux distros, and WSL (whether nixos or other).

 - For NixOS based and nix-darwin, we will use the `nixos` module system to configure the system as well as home-manager for packages
-- For non-nixos or nix-darwin, we will use only the `home-manager` modules to configure the system pacakges
+- For non-nixos or nix-darwin, we will use only the `home-manager` modules to configure the system packages

 ## Sections information